tamarin-prover/tamarin-prover/examples/sapic/export/README.md

-This repository contains the case-studies performed using the export feature of tamarin.
+This repository contains the case-studies performed using the export feature of tamarin, that allows to export to proverif (with gsverif) and deepsec.

-# A first example
+# First basic example

-To see all the features on a single file, one can checkout `toy-example.spthy`.
+On the `ex1.spthy` file written in pure sapic, running `tamarin-prover ex1.spthy --prove` classicaly verifies the file using tamarin.

+One can use `tamarin-prover -m=proverif ex1.spthy` to autoamtically translate this file to proverif.
+Exporting and using proverif can be done for instance with:
+`tamarin-prover -m=proverif ex1.spthy > ex1.pv; proverif ex1.pv`

+# Convenience scripts

-It's heaeder shows the full process that allows to export to the multiple tools.
-If you are inside the docker, or have installed on your path the scripts from `tamarin-prover/etc/docker/res`, you can run it using:
+If you are inside the docker image, or have installed on your path the scripts from `tamarin-prover/etc/docker/res`, you should have access to some convenience scripts, one-liners that perform the export with tamarin and run the desired tool on the file.
  * proverif-tamarin
+ * progsverif-tamarin
  * proverif-tamarin-diff
  * deepsec-tamarin

- Or classically run it using tamarin.
+One can thus do `proverif-tamarin ex1.spthy` and directly see the proverif results.

 # Case-Studies from the paper